PART 34: SHOTS FIRED

 “All for nothing.
 All of it,” the brunette whispered.
 She wondered if that was funny or not.
 Should she giggle?
 She couldn’t decide.
 Instead, she let her head fall to the side.

-An item caught her eye, and she realized that it must have fallen out of the lower drawer of the file cabinets.
+An item caught her eye, and she realized that during her destructive rampage, it must have fallen out of the lower drawer of the file cabinets.
 Julie crawled over towards it, then looked down upon the smiling faces of her mother and father.
 She traced her finger over the glass.
 A tear splashed down.

 Then the glass covering the image cracked as the picture was thrown forcibly against the wall.
 “Should have stayed in that cabinet,” Julie shrieked at the object, hands clenching into fists.
 “We were both better off!”

 She curled up into a ball on the floor for a while.

 Gradually, she became conscious of something poking her in the side.
 It was starting to get annoying, so Julie decided to see what it was.
 She reached into her pocket and pulled out a small neatly wrapped package.
 That’s right, Clarke had given it to her earlier that day.